baturorkun/maven-dep-vuln-scan-remediator-ai-rag/llm-agent/prompt.neo4j.md

 RETURN m.name AS module, d.artifactId, d.detectedVersion
 ```

+### Pattern 2: Listing Direct Dependencies with Safety Status

+**User Question:** "Show me all direct dependencies" or "What are my root dependencies?" or "Show safe versions of direct dependencies"

+**Tool to Use:** `list_direct_dependencies(project_name="myproject")`

+This tool shows ALL direct dependencies (both safe and vulnerable) with their:
+- Current version
+- Vulnerability count
+- Safety status (SAFE/VULNERABLE)
+- Recommended version (if vulnerable and remediation available)

+**NOTE:** This is different from `get_remediation_suggestions()` which only shows vulnerable dependencies with remediations.

-### Pattern 2: Finding Dependencies with a Remediation AND Showing the Recommended Version
+### Pattern 3: Finding Dependencies with a Remediation AND Showing the Recommended Version

 **User Question:** "Which root dependencies have a remediation, and what is the recommended version?"